tmlewin/SoundComposer/README.md

-# pwj-module-7-oop
+# Sound Mixer app

-In javascript we can creaqte an audio oibject using new Audio()
+In javascript we can create an audio oibject using new Audio()